 Distinguished Service to the Public Award

 This award is presented to the nominee who best exhibits service to the public on behalf of the administration of justice.

 Vickie M. Bunnell Award for Community Service

-Instituted in 1998 to honor the memory of Vickie M. Bunnell, "A Country Lawyer," and to applaud the community spirit that is a hallmark of the legal profession in New Hampshire, this award is presented to an attorney from a small firm (four or fewer attorneys) who has exhibited dedication and devotion to community by giving of their time and talents, legal or otherwise.
+Instituted in 1998 to honor the memory of Vickie M. Bunnell "A Country Lawyer" and to applaud the community spirit that is a hallmark of our profession this award is presented to an attorney from a small firm (four or fewer attorneys) who has exhibited dedication and devotion to community by giving of their time and talents, legal or otherwise.